SophiaKeip/VarchenkoMatrixPartialCubes/README.md

 # VarchenkoMatrixPartialCubes

 We compute the Varchenko matrix of a partial cube.
-This script belongs to ARXIVLINK

 The Python script `Calc_VM.py` computes the Varchenko matrix of a given partial cube graph.
 It is based on a collection of functions from [David Eppstein](https://ics.uci.edu/~eppstein/) and and utilizes symbolic matrix construction provided by the `sympy` library.